You market goods and services for a living. Now, it's time to market yourself.

 Companies need creative people to sell their services.
 A hiring manager won't trust you to launch an effective campaign if you can't sell the thing closest to you: your own expertise.

-Over 100,000 job seekers trust Standard Resume to create a polished marketing manager resume.
+Over 100,000 job seekers trust Standard Resume to create a polished resume.
 Our easy resume builder helps communicate your skills and experience so you can land an interview.
 To write your resume and get one step closer to your dream job, get started today.